senofi/canarie-hyperledger-fabric/README.md

 ## How to Use the Application

 Open a browser and go to http://localhost where are the links to the applications' landing pages.
-To login to the regulator, nova and general hospital applications user the follwoing credenatials: `user/pass`
+To login to the regulator, nova and general hospital applications use the following credentials: `user/pass`

 To view the blockchain transactions click on the blockchain explorer link on the landing page.
 - http://localhost/explorer - HLF blockcahin explorer (credentials: `admin/adminpw`)